cdisc-org/cdisc-rules-engine/README_Build_Executable.md

 ### Change Target Operating System

+To change what underlying OS the executable is built on to match your implementation needs, you will need to edit the dockerfile

 - https://docs.docker.com/reference/dockerfile/#from
 - **Windows**: https://hub.docker.com/r/microsoft/windows
 - **macOS**: https://hub.docker.com/search - you can explore DockerHub to find a macOS image to utilize

+You will need to edit these areas of the dockerfile:

 ```dockerfile
 # Change the base image (line 2)